KobayashiComputing/DailyDues/dev_diary.md

 ## 2025-10-10: (Friday)
 Added a menu item to the 'Task' menu to mark a task as 'Finished'... but it's not working... yet.

+## 2025-10-11: (Saturday)
+Worked on checking and handling when tasks reach their 'next reset date', even when the app wasn't running at that time.